ztomasze/sdnd/Characters/Stats/abilities.md

 ### ability score generation

-When creating a new character, choose one of these methods:
+When creating a new character, choose one of these two methods:

 ##### roll
 1. Roll 3d6 for each ability in order to produce its score